home-assistant/alerts.home-assistant.io/alerts/unifiprotect.md

 ## Summary

-UniFi OS 4.x contains changes that are incompatible with current versions of Home Assistant.
+UniFi OS 4.x contains changes that are incompatible with the UniFi Protect integration in current versions of Home Assistant.
 To avoid disruption, do not upgrade to UniFi OS 4.x.